Police: Kids, animals removed from Havelock home due to neglect

-Animal Control on Thursday removed three dogs and one cat from a home in the Havelock neighborhood after their owner was arrested on suspicion of child neglect.
+Animal Control officials on Thursday removed three dogs and a cat from a home in the Havelock neighborhood after their owner was arrested on suspicion of child neglect.

-The officer investigating the case decided that the children needed to be taken away from the home, but contacted Billings by phone and determined that the animals were being cared for and the criteria for animal neglect hadn't been met.
+The officer decided the children needed to be taken away from the home, but contacted Billings by phone and determined that the animals were being cared for and the criteria for animal neglect hadn't been met.

 You have free articles remaining.